-The temperature is dropping, the leaves are turning, and there’s a growing excitement about Halloween, spiced lattes and cuddling around a warm fire.
+The temperature is beginning to drop and there’s a growing excitement about Halloween, spiced lattes and cuddling around a warm fire.

 Even if you’re not into picking your own produce, you can sample staples like cider, doughnuts (and cider doughnuts), and pies, or check out family-friendly activities like hayrides, haunted houses and corn maizes.